The top 10 transferable skills for your CV

 Creativity

-Expressing a sense of creativity will do wonders in making your CV read as more exciting.
-Conveying your individuality and imagination illustrates the special personality you can bring to a team.
+Conveying your individuality and imagination illustrates your unique personality in which you can bring to the team.
 There are endless examples you can incorporate, but talking enthusiastically about your hobbies is a great place to start.

-You might have surpassed expectations in an artistic subject at school, or dedicated your evenings to a dance class or conducting science experiments.
-Any of these ideas and more can be an opportunity to express an infectious passion for your interests and give the hiring board an insight into how much of an engaging team member you would be to work with.
+You might have surpassed expectations in an artistic subject at school or dedicated your evenings to a dance class or conducting science experiments.
+Any of these ideas can be an opportunity to express an infectious passion for your interests and give the hiring board an insight into how much of an engaging team member you would be to work with.

 Adaptability